 In phase-unbiased junctions, the system's state evolves according to the trajectory of the ground-state phase [see green solid line in Fig.~\ref{fig2}(a)] as the Zeeman field is varied.
 During the $0-\pi$ ground-state jump at $E_Z\approx0.14$ meV, the junction undergoes a transition from the trivial to a TS phase with end-like MSs.
 A self-tuning mechanism, where edge-like MSs transition into end-like MSs (and/or vice versa) as the Zeeman field varies, appears impractical in phase-unbiased junctions with only Rashba SOC.
 However, a topologically protected transition in which end- and edge-like MSs can be transformed into each other without exiting the TS state seems feasible by tuning the magnetic flux in phase-biased Josephson junctions (JJs).
 Since the system remains in the same TS state the topological gap does not close during the process, providing topological protection to the transition.
 This is illustrated in Fig.~\ref{fig2}(a), where an edge-like MS (cyan triangle) can evolve into an end-like MS (magenta dot) by adjusting the Zeeman field (at the value indicated by the vertical dashed line) and varying the phase from $0$ to $\pi$.

 To visualize the spatial extension of the edge-like MSs along the sample edges perpendicular to the junction, Fig.~\ref{fig2}(b) shows the probability density (normalized to its maximum value) of the edge-like MS corresponding to the cyan triangle in Fig.~\ref{fig2}(a) at $\phi=0$.
 The probability density exhibits an oscillatory behavior with multiple maxima of comparable amplitude.
-Note that the edge-like MSs consistently spread along the entire edge extension, regardless of the width $W_S$ of the S regions (see Appendix \ref{AppendixC}).
+Note that the edge-like MSs consistently spread along the entire edge extension (see Appendix \ref{AppendixC}).
 In contrast, the probability density of the end-like MSs corresponding to the magenta square and magenta dot in Fig.~\ref{fig2}(a) [see Figs.~\ref{fig2}(c) and (d), respectively] is localized at the opposite ends of the junction with wave functions that decay both along and perpendicular to the junction's direction.